LarsGerdes/pv_forecast/README.md

 ## scripts
 - pv_org.sql creates a database and uploads the original data.
-- pv.ipynb shows an initial analysis and an explanation.
+- pv.ipynb shows an initial analysis and an explanation for the columns.
 - pv.sql creates a view without text columns and missing data.
 - analysis.ipynb shows further analysis.